 The key to the perfect churmundo is the roasting of wheat flour to perfection.
-If the flour is not roasted well, the laddus just stick to your upper palette, which I assure you is not a pleasant experiences to deal with.
-So, make sure you are indeed roasting the wheat flour to about 35-45 minutes.
-Thought this looks like unusually long time to roast the flour, it is done at a very low temperature and it also ensures that the flour is cooked properly.
+If the flour is not roasted well, the laddus just stick to your upper palette, which I assure you is not a pleasant experience to deal with.
+So, make sure you are indeed roasting the wheat flour for about 35-45 minutes.
+Though this looks like an unusually long time to roast the flour, it is done at a very low temperature and it also ensures that the flour is cooked properly.

 The cashew nuts and raisins add a crunch and a different texture to the otherwise plain wheat flour laddu, making it luxurious.

 Making the laddus takes a little practice.
 Be patient.

 To style and photograph Churmundo, I gathered inspiration from Pinterest images.
 Check out my board for inspiration.